lancegoyke/djarter/README.md

 Main features:

-- Custom User model with auth views
+- Custom User model with email, no username, includes auth views
 - Every Layout CSS primitives (no Bootstrap!)
 - Formatters and linters configured with pre-commit
 - and [more](#features)